Members

 Dr David Hoxley

-I am interested in the surfaces of semiconductor crystals, particulaly diamond, and how they react to the world around and within us.
+I am interested in the surfaces of semiconductor crystals, particularly diamond, and how they react to the world around and within us.
 My research involves coating these surfaces with organic and metallo-organic compounds observing the change their electrical and optical properties, particularly in ways which can be useful for engineering implantable biosensors for medical assays.

-Professor Evan Robertson
+Associate Professor Evan Robertson

 Evan Robertson is an expert in molecular spectroscopy, having published 100 peer-reviewed papers.
 His group exploits powerful light sources such as infrared, visible and ultraviolet lasers, or the Australian Synchrotron's infrared beamline, to study molecules relevant to pharmaceutics, atmospheric and aerosol chemistry and even the interstellar medium.